keystonejs/keystone/projects/basic/custom-fields/Stars/README.md

 }
 ```

----

-## So lets get started

-- create the directory structure
-- use the default Integer view components and Classes to start.
-- build out and explain what's happening in index.js
-- import our new component to our project and see it working.
-- update the Field component to show stars
-- update our Cell component to show stars
-- add `starCount` config option
-- publish our custom component to npm and consume it in our app (optional).

 ## Wrapping up

 This was a pretty basic custom field type.
 We only needed to create some custom UI components and
-expose to Keystone in the way it is expecting.
+expose it to Keystone in the way it is expecting.

 In a future post we will dig deeper into some of the nitty gritty of creating custom field types
 which have special database requirements or offer customised GraphQL utilities.